mongodb/specifications/source/retryable-reads/retryable-reads.rst

    * explicit client session (depending on how the CRUD method was invoked).
    */
   function executeRetryableRead(command, session) {
-    /* Allow ServerSelectionException to propagate to our caller, which
-     * can then assume that no attempts were made. */ server = selectServer();
+    Exception previousError = null;
+    while true {
       try {
+        server = selectServer();
+      } catch (ServerSelectionException exception) {
+        if (previousError == null) {
+          // If this is the first attempt, propagate the exception. throw exception;
+        }
+        // For retries, propagate the previous error. throw previousError;
+      }

+      try {
-      connection = server.getConnection()
+        connection = server.getConnection();
       } catch (PoolClearedException poolClearedError) {
-      /**
-       * PoolClearedException indicates the operation did not even attempt to
+        /* PoolClearedException indicates the operation did not even attempt to
          * create a connection, let alone execute the operation.
 This means we
          * are always safe to attempt a retry.
 We do not need to update SDAM,
-       * since whatever error caused the pool to be cleared will do so itself.
+         * since whatever error caused the pool to be cleared will do so itself. */ if (previousError == null) {
-       */
-      return executeRetry(command, session, poolClearedError);
-    } catch (NetworkError networkError) {
-      updateTopologyDescriptionForNetworkError(server, networkError);
-      return executeRetry(command, session, networkError);
-    } catch (NotWritablePrimaryException originalError) {
-      updateTopologyDescriptionForNotWritablePrimaryError(server, originalError);
-      return executeRetry(command, session, poolClearedError);
+          previousError = poolClearedError;
         }

-    /* If the server does not support retryable reads or if the session in a
-     * transaction execute the read as if retryable reads are not enabled. */ if ( !isRetryableReadsSupported(connection) || session.inTransaction()) {
-      return executeCommand(connection, command);
+        /* CSOT is enabled and the operation has timed out. */ if (timeoutMS != null && isExpired(timeoutMS) {
+          throw previousError;
         }

-    /* NetworkException and NotWritablePrimaryException are both retryable errors.
-If
-     * caught, remember the exception, update SDAM accordingly, and proceed with
-     * retrying the operation. */
-    try {
-      return executeCommand(server, command);
-    } catch (NetworkException originalError) {
-      updateTopologyDescriptionForNetworkError(server, originalError);
-    } catch (NotWritablePrimaryException originalError) {
-      updateTopologyDescriptionForNotWritablePrimaryError(server, originalError);
+        continue;
       }

-    return executeRetry(command, session, originalError);
+      if ( !isRetryableReadsSupported(connection) || session.inTransaction()) {
+        /* If this is the first loop iteration and we determine that retryable
+         * reads are not supported, execute the command once and allow any
+         * errors to propagate */

+        if (previousError == null) {
+          return executeCommand(connection, command);
         }

-  /**
-   * Executes the second attempt of a retryable read after a retryable error
-   * was encountered.
-On failure, this may return the original error, depending
-   * on the type of the new error encountered.
-   */
-  function executeRetry(command, session, originalError) {
-    /* If we cannot select a server, do not proceed with retrying and
-     * throw the original error.
-The caller can then infer that an attempt was
-     * made and failed. */
-    try {
-      server = selectServer();
-      connection = server.getConnection()
-    } catch (Exception ignoredError) {
-      throw originalError;
-    }

-    /* If the server selected for retrying is too old, throw the original error.
+        /* If the server selected for retrying is too old, throw the previous error.
          * The caller can then infer that an attempt was made and failed.
 This case
          * is very rare, and likely means that the cluster is in the midst of a
          * downgrade. */
-    if ( !isRetryableReadsSupported(connection)) {
-      throw originalError;
+        throw previousError;
       }

+      /* NetworkException and NotWritablePrimaryException are both retryable errors.
+If
+       * caught, remember the exception, update SDAM accordingly, and proceed with
+       * retrying the operation.
+       *
+       * Exceptions that originate from the driver (e.g. no socket available
+       * from the connection pool) are treated as fatal.
+Any such exception
+       * that occurs on the previous attempt is propagated as-is.
+On retries,
+       * the error from the previous attempt is raised as it will be more
+       * relevant for the user. */
       try {
+        return executeCommand(connection, retryableCommand);
+      } catch (NetworkException networkError) {
+        updateTopologyDescriptionForNetworkError(server, networkError);
+        previousError = networkError;
+      } catch (NotWritablePrimaryException notPrimaryError) {
+        updateTopologyDescriptionForNotWritablePrimaryError(server, notPrimaryError);
-      secondCommand = createCommand(server);
+        previousError = notPrimaryError;
-    } catch (Exception ignoredError) {
+      } catch (DriverException error) {
+        if ( previousError != null ) {
-      throw originalError;
+          throw previousError;
         }

-    /* Allow any retryable error from the second attempt to propagate to our
-     * caller, as it will be just as relevant (if not more relevant) than the
-     * original error.
-For exceptions that originate from the driver (e.g. no
-     * socket available from the connection pool), we should raise the original
-     * error.
-Other exceptions originating from the server should be allowed to
-     * propagate. */
-    try {
-      return executeCommand(connection, secondCommand);
-    } catch (NetworkException secondError) {
-      updateTopologyDescriptionForNetworkError(server, secondError);
-      throw secondError;
+        throw error;
-    } catch (NotWritablePrimaryException secondError) {
+      }
-      updateTopologyDescriptionForNotWritabelPrimaryError(server, secondError);
+      /* CSOT is enabled and the operation has timed out. */ if (timeoutMS != null && is_expired(timeoutMS) {
-      throw secondError;
+        throw previousError;
-    } catch (DriverException ignoredError) {
+      }
-      throw originalError;
     }
   }

 Logging Retry Attempts